-- -31,000 SF of commercial space - -Optima McDowell Mountain Village is designed to bring high-quality residential housing to the Greater Scottsdale Airpark.
-We have limited commercial space because this site is located adjacent to 85.6 acres that is State Land zoned and planned for commercial use with no residential.
+- -36.000 SF of commercial space - -All commercial space is located at grade level and parking has been physically separated completely from guest and residential parking per the City's request - -Optima McDowell Mountain Village is designed to bring high-quality residential housing to the Greater Scottsdale Airpark.
+We have limited commercial space because this site is located adjacent to 85.6 acres that is State Land zoned and planned for commercial use with no residential. - -Potential Uses

--Potential Uses